 How Can a Water Contamination Lawyer Help Me With My Camp Lejeune Lawsuit?

 If you or your family were exposed to toxic chemicals while living or working at Camp Lejeune, you may have spent decades dealing with unexplained health issues, only to discover that your own home was poisoned with contaminated tap water for decades.
-Dangerous chemicals did in fact enter the drinking water and affect the drinking water's quality and safety.
+Dangerous chemicals did, in fact, enter the drinking water and affect its quality and safety.

 Why Choose Dolman Law Group for Your Camp Lejeune Water Contamination Lawyers

 Dolman Law Group is a nationally recognized and highly regarded law firm.
 As of date, we have obtained over $400 million in compensation for our clients.
 We will exhaustively pursue compensation and maximize the damages available for recovery.
 Our law firm handles Camp Lejeune claims on a national basis.
-The Camp Lejeune attorneys at Dolman Law Group have over 150+ years of experience handling serious and often catastrophic injury claims.
+The experienced team of attorneys at Dolman Law Group has over 150+ years of combined experience handling serious and often catastrophic injury claims.

 Matthew Dolman